portworx/px-docs/scheduler/kubernetes/install.md

 * You *must* configure Docker to allow shared mounts propogation.
 Please follow [these](/knowledgebase/shared-mount-propogation.html) instructions to enable shared mount propogation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.
 * Ensure ports 9001-9004 are open between the Kubernetes nodes that will run Portworx.
 * Ensure all nodes running PX are synchronized in time and NTP is configured
-* A clustered key-value database (etcd or consul) https://coreos.com/etcd/docs/latest/op-guide/clustering.html
+* A clustered key-value database (etcd or consul).
+For etcd installation instructions refer this [doc](../maintain/etcd.md).

 ## Install

 PX can be deployed with a single command in Kubernetes as a `DaemonSet` with the following:
 ```
 # Download the spec - substitute your parameters below.
 K8S_VERSION=`kubectl version --short | grep Server | awk '{print $3}'`